+*Loading rates to trenches, whether gravity or pressure dosed, are based on the gallons per day of wastewater applied to the bottom of the trench.

+**Loading rates to drip systems, pads, and mounds are based on the infiltrative surface area provided and are on an areal basis.

 J. Controlled blasting.
 When rock or rock outcroppings are encountered during construction of absorption trenches the rock may be removed by blasting in a sequential manner from the top to remove the rock.
 Percolation piping and sewer lines shall be placed so that at least one foot of compacted clay soil lies beneath and on each side of the pipe where the pipe passes through the area blasted.
-The area blasted shall not be considered as part of the required absorption area.trench infiltrative surface
+The area blasted shall not be considered as part of the required absorption area.

-(gravelless)
+K. For trenches receiving TL2 or better quality effluent, the following exceptions to the above requirements apply.

+Trench bottom loading rates shall not exceed the values in Table 5.5.

+The minimum standoff to a limiting feature is achieved under the trench infiltrative surface.

+The minimum cover over the absorption area is 6 inches.
+If the cover is mounded above grade, the finished sideslope cannot exceed 1:4 (rise:run); Soil cover material shall support vegetative growth.

+The minimum installation depth is not required to be increased for slope.

+The minimum installation depth is equal to the sidewall of the dispersal system construction as defined in 12VAC5-930.F, 12VAC5-610-950.E.1, and 12VAC5-610-940 (gravelless).
+On sloping sites, the minimum installation depth is measured on the downhill side.

+When shallow-placed trenches are installed at less than 12 inches from the ground surface, timed dosing shall be used to disperse the effluent.

+Designs supported by Division approved manufacturer’s design manuals may deviate from 12VAC5-610-950.K5 and K6.

+The minimum trench bottom absorption area is 320 square feet.

 12VAC5-610-960.
 Elevated Sand Mound.

-An elevated sand mound is a soil absorption system that incorporates low pressure distribution and sand filtration to produce treated sewage prior to absorption in the natural underlying soil.
-The elevated sand mound utilizes less gross soil area than most other soil absorption systems. .
+An elevated sand mound is a soil absorption system that incorporates pressure distribution and sand filtration to produce treated sewage prior to absorption in the natural underlying soil.
+The elevated sand mound utilizes less gross soil area than most other soil absorption systems .
+Sand mounds differ from pads in that they follow the natural contour of site, are always above ground systems, may receive septic tank effluent, and always require pressure distribution.

 Mound systems are considered Type III systems (see 12VAC5-610-250 C).

-Mound systems shall be designed and constructed in accordance with the Wisconsin Mound Soil Absorption System Siting, Design and Construction Manual prepared by the Small Scale Waste Management Project, School of Natural Resources, College of Agricultural and Life Sciences, University of Wisconsin- Madison dated January 1990.
+Mound systems shall be designed and constructed in accordance with the Wisconsin Mound Soil Absorption System Siting, Design and Construction Manual prepared by the Small Scale Waste Management Project, School of Natural Resources, College of Agricultural and Life Sciences, University of Wisconsin- Madison dated January 2000 or the successor manual.

 The manual referred to in subsection C of this section shall be used for the designated construction of elevated sand mounds.
 The following criteria are required for all elevated sand mound systems in addition to the requirements found in the manual.